sofietoft/ContribTests/style-and-syntax/markdown.md

 In this article you can learn how to use Markdown, as well as how we structure the files.

+This part here, is written on Github in order to test whether Gitbook fetches it into the Docs over there.

 ## Structure

 For the documentation project, each individual topic is contained in its own folder.
 Each folder must have an `index.md` file which links to the individual sub-pages, if images are used, these must be in `images` folders next to the .md file referencing them relatively.